Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Learning Algorithms for OLP

 \subsection{Simplified Dynamic Learning Algorithm}

 Algorithm \ref{alg:IDLA} approximates the dual price $\p^*$ in Algorithm \ref{alg:Distribution} by solving an SAA for the stochastic program based on the past observations.
-From the OLP perspective, it can be viewed a simplified version of the dynamic learning algorithm in the paper \citep{agrawal2014dynamic}.
-In Algorithm \ref{alg:IDLA}, the dual price vector $\p_t$ is updated only at geometric time intervals and it is computed based on solving the $t$-sample approximation - minimizing $f_t(\p)$.
+From the OLP perspective, it can be viewed as a simplified version of the dynamic learning algorithm in \citep{agrawal2014dynamic}.
+In Algorithm \ref{alg:IDLA}, the dual price vector $\p_t$ is updated only at geometric time intervals and it is computed based on solving the $t$-sample approximation, i.e., minimizing $f_t(\p)$.
 The key difference between this simplified algorithm and the dynamic learning algorithm in \citep{agrawal2014dynamic} is that we get rid of the shrinkage term $\left(1-\epsilon \sqrt{\frac{n}{t_k}}\right)$ in the constraints.
-Specifically, the algorithm in that paper considers $\left(1-\epsilon\sqrt{\frac{n}{t_k}}\right)t_kd_i$ on the right-hand side of the constraints in Algorithm \ref{alg:IDLA} Step 6.
+Specifically, the algorithm in that paper considers $\left(1-\epsilon\sqrt{\frac{n}{t_k}}\right)t_kd_i$ on the right-hand side of the constraints in Step 6 of Algorithm \ref{alg:IDLA}.
 In the random input model, the shrinkage factor results in an over-estimated dual price $\p_t$ and hence will be more conservative in accepting orders.
-The conservativeness is probably helpful under the random permutation model studied in \citep{agrawal2014dynamic} but may cause the remaining constraints linear in $n$ under the random input model.
+The conservativeness is probably helpful under the random permutation model studied in \citep{agrawal2014dynamic} but may cause the remaining resources to be linear in $n$ under the random input model.

 \begin{theorem} With the online policy $\bm{\pi}_2$ specified by Algorithm \ref{alg:IDLA},